-|A theory is a well-vindicated explanation of a natural phenomenon that is validated through observation and experimentation.||A hypothesis is an educated guess based on certain data that acts as a foundation for further investigation.
+|A hypothesis is an educated guess based on certain data that acts as a foundation for further investigation.

 |It is based on limited data

-|A hypothesis is not tested and proven scientifically|
+|A hypothesis is not proven scientifically

 |The results are certain

 |It relies on evidence and verification

 From the above differences, we can infer that a hypothesis might change significantly as the testing occurs.
 A hypothesis can either be right or wrong.
 When a hypothesis is tested and proved true, it becomes a theory.
 At BYJU’S, learn more differences like the difference between asteroid and comet.